gopheracademy/gopheracademy-web/README.md

 ## Contributing Articles

-If you'd like to contribute an article, please fork this repository, add your article and create a pull request.
+If you'd like to contribute an article, please fork this repository, add your Favoruite article and create a pull request.
 Your articles should go in the `content/` directory and your post images should go in `static/postimages/`.
 Please notice that the article metadata needs to be at the very top in between the `+++`,